apache/cloudstack-www/blog/2023-12-07-ccc2023-roundup/index.md

 ### Centralized Logging Feature in CloudStack using ELK and Grafana, [Kiran Chavala](https://www.linkedin.com/in/kiran-chavala-1bb6a97)

-In this session, Kiran demonstrates how to centralize all the CloudStack-related logs in one place using Elastic Search and generate beautiful dashboards in Grafana.
+In this session, Kiran demonstrates how to centralize all the CloudStack-related logs in one place using Elasticsearch and generate beautiful dashboards in Grafana.
 This session simplifies the troubleshooting process involved with CloudStack and quickly helps to resolve the issue.